shalligoel/dress4win/README.md

 # Create a SQL instance and connect to your application

 1. Create a cloud SQL instance with mysql as option with version 5.7 and password as root123.
+	Create a private ip address for cloud-sql insance.
+	As Authorized Networks, use your custom VPC.

-2. Get the public ip-address of cloud sql instance.
+2. Get the private ip-address of cloud sql instance.

 3. connect to user from your vm by using the following command